 Details: 6-8 All Saints Road, Notting Hill, W11 1HH

 Because you can never have too many nice boozers on one list.
 Especially if that list is specifically about the best bars in Notting Hill.
 And if that boozer is a newly-opened cousin of the Craigellachie Hotel in the Highlands, stocking over 400 varieties of Scotch whisky in a hunting lodge snug-style setting.

 Details: 58 Ledbury Road, Notting Hill, W11 2AJ

 Beach Blanket Babylon

-Which is great if you’re after your Rococo fix, but also if you want eclectic handcrafted cocktails (like their famous Pornstar Martini with vanilla vodka, passion fruit puree and vanilla sugar).
-It’s become a glamourous institution of the London restaurant, bar and club scene.
+Which is great if you’re after your Rococo fix, but also if you want eclectic handcrafted cocktails.
+It’s become a glamorous institution of the London restaurant, bar and club scene.
 And it’s still going strong after 25 years.